WordPress/gutenberg/__device-tests__/README.md

 It's important to ensure that **metro is not running.** This would cause the value of the `__DEV__` variable to be true and load up the sample blocks.

 The finally the test commands in the suite are executed.

+To read more about writing your own tests please read the [contributing guide](https://github.com/wordpress-mobile/gutenberg-mobile/blob/add/test-documentation-readme/__device-tests__/CONTRIBUTING.md)